Looking for the most amazing Honolulu, Hawaii, tourist attractions? Well, you’ve come to the right place!

 In addition to this, the palace also hosts several events throughout the week, including quilting lessons, hula lessons, and ukulele lessons.
-You can take a self-tour of the palace on Tuesdays, Thursdays, Fridays, or Saturdays from 10:00 a.m. to 3:00 pm.
-Docent-led tours of the palace are available on Saturdays and Sundays from 10:00 a.m. to 3:30 pm.
+You can take a self-tour of the palace or docent-led tours on the weekend.

 19. Enjoy a Traditional Luau

 If there’s one thing you absolutely must do on your first trip to Hawaii, it’s to enjoy a traditional Hawaiian luau.
 A luau is a party filled with food, fun, family, and entertainment and will definitely be a highlight of any trip to Hawaii, no matter how many times you’ve visited the islands.

 My favorite luau near Honolulu is the Paradise Cove Luau.
 The luau is actually in Kapolei, about 30-45 minutes outside Honolulu.
 This luau ticket package includes the option to add transportation between Waikiki and Paradise Cove, so you won’t have to worry about renting a car or reserving an expensive taxi.

 Once you arrive at Paradise Cove Luau, you’ll be greeted with a lei and a welcome mai tai.
 Before the show begins, you can enjoy traditional Hawaiian games, or an outrigger canoe ride around the lagoon.
 The buffet is full of authentic Hawaiian cuisine and local dishes that are sure to satisfy.